Police sought Secrets Act probe of Reuters reporters an hour after their arrest

 He has previously said that the prosecution has 24 other witnesses in the case, more than half of whom are police.

-A ruling on an application for bail posted by Wa Lone and Kyaw Soe Oo will be announced at the court's next hearing, on Feb.
+A ruling on an application for bail will be announced at the court's next hearing, on Feb.
 1, Khin Maung Zaw said.

 The prosecution has objected to the request for bail.